How to get broadband without a contract

 Yes, you can.
 A few providers offer broadband deals on a rolling 30-day contract basis, which means you have greater flexibility and can cancel at any time.

-What exactly is no contract broadband?
+What exactly is no-contract broadband?

-No contract broadband packages are those that don’t force you to commit to long periods with a provider, or to auto-renew.
-Unlike most broadband contracts that run for 12, 18 or 24 months, no contract deals run for a 30-day or one-month rolling basis.
+No-contract broadband packages are those that don’t force you to commit to long periods with a provider, or to auto-renew.
+Unlike most broadband contracts that run for 12, 18 or 24 months, no-contract deals run for a 30-day or 1-month rolling basis.
 That means you won’t get a penalty when you cancel.

 Pros and cons of broadband without a contract

 There are lots of reasons to get broadband without a contract; for example, if you’re living somewhere short-term or have a holiday home, or if you’re a student.
 It means you won’t be tied down to a lengthy contract and are free to shop around when a better deal becomes available, without paying cancellation fees to switch out of the contract.

 Which providers offer broadband without a contract?

 There are a number of providers that offer broadband without a contract.